Oil paint

 Oil paint is a type of slow-drying paint that consists of particles of pigment suspended in a drying oil, commonly linseed oil.
+Oil paint also has practical advantages over other paints, mainly because it is waterproof.

-The viscosity of the paint may be modified by the addition of a solvent such as turpentine or white spirit, and varnish may be added to increase the glossiness of the dried oil paint film.
-The addition of oil or alkyd medium can also be used to modify the viscosity and drying time of oil paint.
-Oil paints were first used in Asia as early as the 7th century AD and can be seen in examples of Buddhist paintings in Afghanistan.
-Oil-based paints made their way to Europe by the 12th century and were used for simple decoration, but oil painting did not begin to be adopted as an artistic medium there until the early 15th century.
+The earliest surviving examples of oil paint have been found in Asia from as early as the 7th century AD, in examples of Buddhist paintings in Afghanistan.
+Oil-based paints made their way to Europe by the 12th century and were used for simple decoration, mostly on wood.
 Common modern applications of oil paint are in finishing and protection of wood in buildings and exposed metal structures such as ships and bridges.
-Its hard-wearing properties and luminous colors make it desirable for both interior and exterior use on wood and metal.
+Its hard-wearing properties and luminous colors make it desirable for both interior and exterior use on wood, metal and fabric.
 Due to its slow-drying properties, it has recently been used in paint-on-glass animation.
 The thickness of the coat has considerable bearing on the time required for drying: thin coats of oil paint dry relatively quickly.

+The viscosity of the paint may be modified by the addition of a solvent such as turpentine or white spirit, and varnish may be added to increase the glossiness of the dried oil paint film.
+The addition of oil or alkyd medium can also be used to modify the viscosity and drying time of oil paint.

 History

-The technical history of the introduction and development of oil paint, and the date of introduction of various additives (driers, thinners) is still—despite intense research since the mid 19th century—not well understood.
-The literature abounds with incorrect theories and information: in general, anything published before 1952 is suspect.
+The technical history of the introduction and development of oil paint, and the date of introduction of various additives (driers, thinners) is still — despite intense research since the mid-19th century - not well understood.
+Incorrect theories and information are common, especially in sources written before 1952.
 Until 1991 nothing was known about the organic aspect of cave paintings from the Paleolithic era.
 Many assumptions were made about the chemistry of the binders.
-Well known Dutch-American artist Willem de Kooning is known for saying "Flesh is the reason oil paint was invented".
+Well-known Dutch-American artist Willem de Kooning is known for saying "Flesh is the reason oil paint was invented".